clevelandjosh/UnderstandingAuditdRules/README.md

 Create a single rule file /etc/audit/rules.d/tmp.rules with the sole entry

 ```
--w /tmp –p –w –k files
+-w /tmp –p –w –k files_in_tmp
 ```

 Which can be understood as follows:
 - “-w /tmp” means “watch /tmp”
 - “-p –w” means “when the permissions are writing to a file”
-- “-k tmpfiles” means “add a string to the log entry with the keyname tmpfiles so I can search the log for these entries”.
+- “-k files_in_tmp” means “add a string to the log entry with the keyname 'files_in_tmp' so we can search the log for these entries”.

 Once this rule is in place it requires a restart of the audit daemon.